AlexVangelov/sencha-touch-rails/README.md

     $ bundle install

-Keep in mind that Sencha Touch GPL is downloaded during the gem instalation and can take a long time.
+Keep in mind that Sencha Touch GPL is downloaded during the gem installation and can take a long time.
 You can monitor download progress by install it yourself as:

     $ gem install sencha-touch-rails --verbose